Exegesis: Mikra

 The Mikra, the fundamental part of the national science, was the subject of the primary instruction.
-It was also divided into the three historic groups of the books of the Hebrew Bible: the Pentateuch, the Prophets, and the Hagiographa, called in traditional Hebrew attribution the Torah (the Law or Teaching), the Nevi'im (the Prophets) and the Kethuvim (the Writings) respectively.
-The intelligent reading and comprehension of the text, arrived at by a correct division of the sentences and words, formed the course of instruction in the Hebrew Bible.
-The scribes were also required to know the Targum, the Aramaic translation of the text.
-The Targum made possible an immediate comprehension of the text, but was continuously influenced by the exegesis taught in the schools.
+It was also divided into the three groups of the books of the Hebrew Bible: the Torah, the Prophets, and the Ketuvim (Writings), respectively.
+The instruction in the Hebrew Bible focused on the correct division of sentences and words for better reading and comprehension.
+Scribes also needed to understand the Targum, the Aramaic translation, which aided immediate understanding but was shaped by the exegesis taught in schools.

-The synagogues were preeminently the centers for instruction in the Hebrew Bible and its exegesis.
-The reading of the biblical text, which was combined with that of the Targum, served to widen the knowledge of the scholars learned in the first division of the national science.
+The reading of the biblical text, which was combined with that of the Targum, widened the knowledge of the scholars learned in the first division of the national science.
 The scribes found the material for their discourses, which formed a part of the synagogue service, in the second division of the several branches of the tradition.
-The Haggadah, the third of these branches, was the source material for the sermon.
+The Aggadah, the third of these branches, was the source material for the sermon.

-Jewish exegesis did not finish with the redaction of the Talmud, but continued during ancient times, the Middle Ages and the Renaissance; it remains a subject of study today.
-Jews have centers for exegetic studies around the world, in each community: they consider exegesis an important tool for the understanding of scripture.
-Associated with the rabbinic text studies, such methodology is known to adopt a wide assortment of literary tools, in conjunction with meticulous, widespread engagement with classical exegetical literature.
+Jewish Scholasticism

+Jewish exegesis continues beyond the Talmud into the Middle Ages, Renaissance, and today, playing a crucial role in Jewish religious life.
+Communities globally prioritize exegetic studies as vital for understanding scripture, using various literary tools, and engaging deeply with classical exegetical literature.
+Throughout history, exegetes like Saadia Gaon (The Book of Beliefs and Opinions), Solomon ibn Gabirol, and Isaac Alfasi have bridged gaps between different eras and emphasized empirical observation, logic, and divine attributes.
+Others, like Bahya ibn Paquda, Ibn Ezra, and Maimonides (The Guide for the Perplexed), reinterpreted virtues, developed linguistic traditions, and reconciled philosophy with religion, employing systematic reasoning.
+The works of these exegetes have been translated into numerous languages, ensuring their widespread influence.